-The purpose of this chapter is to establish a single, uniform system of procedures and standards for development within designated critical areas within the incorporated city of Yakima and its urban growth area.
+The purpose of this chapter is to establish a single, uniform system of procedures and standards for development within designated critical areas outside of shoreline jurisdiction within the incorporated city of Yakima.
 (Ord.
 2008-46 § 1 (part), 2008).

 15.27.130 Intent of chapter.

 A. This chapter establishes policies, standards, and other provisions pertaining to development within designated critical areas regulated under the provisions of the Growth Management Act (RCW 36.70A) and development regulated under the National Flood Insurance Program.
-Wetlands, streams, stream corridors and rivers; areas with a critical recharging effect on aquifers used for potable water; fish and wildlife habitat conservation areas; frequently flooded areas; and geologically hazardous areas constitute the city of Yakima’s critical areas pursuant to WAC 365-190-030.
+Flood hazard areas, fish and wildlife habitat conservation areas, wetlands, geologically hazardous areas, and areas with a critical recharging effect on aquifers used for potable water constitute the city of Yakima’s critical areas pursuant to WAC 365-190-030.
 These areas are of special concern to the people of the city of Yakima and the state of Washington because they are environmentally sensitive lands, or hazardous areas, which comprise an important part of the state’s natural resource base.
 The policies, standards, and procedures of this chapter are intended to:

 1. Preserve development options within designated critical areas where such development will result in the level of “no net loss” of the functions and values of the critical areas;